asabya/project52/README.md

 Here are the constraints of Project52.

 - The project could be small or big, but it should be something new not just refactoring an old project.
-- The Programming language is not limited, feel free to write any language you have  just learnt. (actually I am interested in writing some R packages, just because I want to learn it.)
+- The Programming language is not limited, feel free to write any language you have  just learnt. (actually I am interested in writing some Go packages, just because I want to learn it.)
 - Don't need to create brand new project, you could rewrite some exist project. (but on your own way, not allow to fork and refine.)

 ## Progress (02/02/2020~)